Three Ds of antisemitism: Author and history

 The test was formulated by Soviet dissident and Israeli politician Natan Sharansky.

 The concept was formulated by Israeli politician and Soviet dissident Natan Sharansky in 2003, who at the time was a minister without portfolio in the Israeli government.
-It was first published in Jewish Political Studies Review, a journal run by the Israeli think tank Jerusalem Center for Public Affairs, in 2004.
+It was first published in Jewish Political Studies Review, a journal run by the conservative Israeli think tank Jerusalem Center for Public Affairs, in 2004.

 Main concepts

 According to Sharansky, the 3D test prevents situations where antisemitism is allowed to "hide behind the veneer of legitimate criticism of Israel".
 In other cases, the 3D test is used to identify when anti-Zionist rhetoric crosses the line into antisemitism, even if the original motivation was not antisemitic.
-Professor Irwin Cotler has said that "we've got to set up certain boundaries of where [criticism of Israel] does cross the line, because I'm one of those who believes strongly, not only in free speech, but also in rigorous debate, and discussion, and dialectic, and the like.
+Canadian MP Irwin Cotler has said that "we've got to set up certain boundaries of where [criticism of Israel] does cross the line, because I'm one of those who believes strongly, not only in free speech, but also in rigorous debate, and discussion, and dialectic, and the like.
 If you say too easily that everything is anti-Semitic, then nothing is anti-Semitic, and we no longer can make distinctions."

 Delegitimization

 The term "delegitimization of Israel" refers to the denial of the Jewish people's right to self-determination, for example, by claiming that the existence of a State of Israel is a racist endeavor.
 This claim allegedly discriminates against Jews by singling them out as ineligible for the basic right for self-determination as it is determined by the international law.
 Since any discrimination against a specific ethnic, religious, racial or national group is considered a type of racism, delegitimization of the Jewish people right for self-determination is labeled as racism against Jews, i.e. antisemitism.

 Former Deputy Prime Minister of Sweden, Per Ahlmark, an advocate in the combating of antisemitism, wrote: "compared to most previous anti-Jewish outbreaks, this new antisemitism is often less directed against individual Jews.
 It attacks primarily the collective Jews, the state of Israel and then such attacks start a chain reaction of assaults on individual Jews and Jewish institutions. ... in the past the most dangerous anti-Semites were those who wanted to make the world judenrein, free of Jews.
 Today, the most dangerous anti-Semites might be those who want to make the world Judenstaatrein, free of a Jewish state."
-Prof. Irwin Cotler has defined delegitimization as one of the nine sets of what he calls "new antisemitism".
+Irwin Cotler has defined delegitimization as one of the nine sets of what he calls "new antisemitism".
 Cotler uses the term political anti-Semitism to describe the denial of the Jewish people's right to self-determination and the de-legitimization of Israel as a state.